ayushayush591/EIGEN-High-Fidelity-Extraction-Document-Images/README.md

 3. Paths directory contain all the pickle files which is needed for training.<br>
 4. cords_demo.ipynb is the file which contains code for running inference on CORDS data from the stored model.<br>
 5. nh_demo.ipynb is the file which contains code for running inference on NH data from the stored model.<br>
+6. train.py has the code for Jointly training of feature model and Cage model.